Update on 22nd December 2020

 2. Robust GST Reconciliation:

-Combining the reconciliation results and the additional information from internal systems, taxpayers can get rich insights and action plans for maximising their ITC.
-While the matched invoices are a clear indication of ITC being available, the mismatch and missing invoices need to be analysed further to see if there is any scope to convert these into claimable ITC.
+Combining the reconciliation results and the additional information from internal systems, taxpayers can get rich insights and action plans for maximizing their ITC.
+While the matched invoices are a clear indication of ITC being available, the mismatch and missing invoices need to be analyzed further to see if there is any scope to convert these into claimable ITC.

 3. Comprehensive Reports

 After reconciliation, the next thing required is a neat and meaningful compilation of the results to deep dive into the transactions that need attention.
-Deriving insights and reports from GST reconciliation results to analyse the same data from different perspectives is the pressing need, so as to achieve the goal of maximising ITC.
-Also, given that a business entity could have many GST registrations, getting a group level view with an option to drill down to the GSTIN level is a desirable option to have.
+Deriving insights and reports from GST reconciliation results to analyze the same data from different perspectives is the pressing need, so as to achieve the goal of maximizing ITC.
+Also, given that a business entity could have many GST registrations, getting a group-level view with an option to drill down to the GSTIN level is a desirable option to have.
 With reconciliation, taxpayers are better equipped to identify the ITC available with certainty.
-It also helps to keep note of invoices which need further action such as follow up with vendors or are claimed provisionally so that double claim in future can be avoided etc.
+It also helps to keep note of invoices that need further action such as follow-up with vendors or are claimed provisionally so that double claims in future can be avoided etc.

 4. Keeping a check on Vendor Compliance:

-With the Government tightening its norms around GST Frauds, non-compliance by your vendors negatively affects your ITC claims.
-In case of vendor non-compliance, not only your provisional ITC claim is affected but your GSTIN also gets blocked for e-way bill generation.
-For all your vendors in the purchaser register, you need to know whether the returns GSTR 1 and 3B have been filed.
+With the Government tightening its norms around GST fraud, non-compliance by your vendors negatively affects your ITC claims.
+For all your vendors in the purchaser register, you need to know whether the returns GSTR 1 and GSTR-3B have been filed.
 Not only filing status, but filing frequency of GSTR 1 also should be known.

 To know more about IRIS Sapphire Reconciliation, visit IRIS Sapphire – Reconciliation